 IFs is used increasingly widely.
-It was a core component of a project exploring the New Economy sponsored by the European Commission.
-Forecasts from IFs supported Project 2020 (Mapping the Global Future) of the National Intelligence Council and will also support the NIC's Project 2025 for the US administration taking office in 2009.
+It was a core component of a project exploring the New Economy sponsored by the European Commission in 2001-2003 and served the EC again in 2009 for a project examining the impact of information and computing technology (ICT) on sustainability.
+Forecasts from IFs supported Project 2020 (Mapping the Global Future) of the National Intelligence Council and also the NIC's Global Trends 2025: A Transformed World.
 IFs provided driver forecasts for the fourth Global Environment Outlook of the United Nations Environment Program.

 A generous gift in 2007 established the Frederick S. Pardee Center for International Futures at the University of Denver.
-The Center's core project in coming years will be a series of volumes called Patterns of Potential Human Progress.
-The first volume, Reducing Global Poverty, will appear in late 2008.
-Volumes on global education and health will follow it.
+The Center's core project now is a series of volumes called Patterns of Potential Human Progress, modeled in part after the Human Development Report series, but forward looking (each includes substantial forecasting tables).
+The first volume, Reducing Global Poverty, appeared in late 2008 and Advancing Global Education appeared in late 2009.
+Improving Global Health will follow in late 2010 and volumes on global infrastructure and governance are being prepared.